slomelirdz/blackberg-frontend-exercise/README.md

 Run `npx gulp watch` during development to watch changes in the `./sass` directory.

-*Important:* Do not run `npx gulp init` because it will update the `uswds.paths.dist.theme` and result in the loss of any custom changes.
+:exclamation: This is an important note!
+Do not run `npx gulp init` because it will update the `uswds.paths.dist.theme` and result in the loss of any custom changes.

 ## Built With